 While not extremely common, tubular breasts cannot be considered rare because many women don’t seek treatment.
-While tubular breasts don’t pose any direct threat to your health, some women may seek to correct it.
+While tubular breasts don’t pose any direct threat to your health, may seek to correct it.
 Tubular breasts can also present problems for women who wish to breastfeed.

 Tubular breasts are diagnosed based on the way that the breasts look.
 Researchers are still learning about tubular breasts, so it’s a somewhat subjective diagnosis that can take several forms.
 What tubular breasts have in common is that they are lacking in breast tissue in both the vertical and horizontal directions.

 Tubular breasts tend to have a gap of more than 1.5 inches between them.
 The area that surrounds the nipple may appear to be constricted, or collapsed.
 The dark area of the areola may appear to be enlarged.
 A pair of tubular breasts often lacks symmetry, and one will appear noticeably larger than the other.
 Instead of a round appearance, tubular breasts may appear to be oval, pointed, or square shaped.

 It’s not exactly clear what causes tubular breasts.
 Some doctors theorize that it results from something that happens in utero.
 Tubular breasts don’t become clear until puberty, when breasts take on their adult shape.
 Often, insufficient breast tissue develops during puberty.
 In almost all cases, the ring of tissue that connects the areola to the rest of the breast isn’t shaped the way it needs to be.
 This leads to a “droopy” appearance.